7 Spanish Relative Pronouns You Need to Add to Your Vocabulary

 El perro que ves allí es mío.
 (The dog that you see over there is mine.)

 Quien and its plural form quienes are used to refer back to people.
 These are the Spanish equivalents of the English pronoun “who(m).”

-During my 15 years of teaching Spanish, I have heard a lot of people using quien wrongly.
-Almost every student tends to think that quien works like “who,” and that you can use it in Spanish any time you have a personal antecedent, but that is not completely true.
+Almost every Spanish student tends to think that quien works like “who,” and that you can use it in Spanish any time you have a personal antecedent, but that is not completely true.

-If you use it exactly like “who,” you could end up having a lot of ungrammatical sentences, like the following:
+If you use it exactly like “who,” you could end up having a lot of grammatically incorrect sentences.
+For example:

 El hombre quien amo no me conoce.
 (The man I love doesn’t know me.)

-These sentences seem to be correct, but they aren’t.
-Yes, you have a personal antecedent and the relative quien, but these are not grammatically valid in Spanish.
+Yes, this sentence has a personal antecedent and the relative quien, but it’s not grammatically valid in Spanish.

 Los hombres con quienes está María han venido a verte.
 (The men María is with have come to see you.)

 Las chicas a quienes regalé rosas son hermanas.
 (The girls I gave roses to are sisters.)

 El que is almost as universal as que and has multiple forms depending on number and gender: el que, la que, los que, and las que.
 It can be used with people, animals and things and it agrees in gender and number with the antecedent.